nijikokun/Validator/readme.md

 - Implement check for Array values.
 - Implement support for wildcard, it could be useful to work with all fields that aren't plugins under one object.
 - Break up implementations into their own folder and make a compiler.

-Futuristic / Unfeasible
-- Find a way to show how to do unique without requiring hassle of setup.
-(JuggleDB?)
-  - Essentially you connect in your database and get the collection and check against the key.
-  - It's not that hard but there are thousands of databases and ways people do things...
+  - Browserify?

 ### Changelog

-Version 3.2.2
+**Version 3.3.0**
+  - Clean code
+  - Optimize middleware to rely on `.check`
+  - Fix issue #6
+  - Fix issue #4
+    - Requires `.middleware` to be invoked when used instead of referenced.

+**Version 3.2.2**
   - Implemented `nesting` abilities.
     - I think the current implementation is fairly quick, but I feel there is a faster way using references.

-Version 3.2.1
+**Version 3.2.1**
   - Implemented `default` field.
     - Supported even on `required` fields, may be subject to change.
 Let me know in issues how you feel.

-Version 3.2
+**Version 3.2.0**
-  - Fixed test, now can be run with node
+  - Fix test, now can be run with node
-  - Fixed length for Numbers with extended support for Arrays
+  - Fix length for Numbers with extended support for Arrays
-  - Fixed loop issue where only one value was returned
+  - Fix loop issue where only one value was returned
-  - Implemented support for natives no longer need to use strings for types
+  - Implement support for natives no longer need to use strings for types
     - `Function`, `String`... are supported, check password.type in test for more information.
-  - Implemented `debug` feature for showing value of fields along with error messages.
+  - Implement `debug` feature for showing value of fields along with error messages.
   - Simplified roundup.

-Version 3.1
+**Version 3.1.0**
-  - Extended comments
+  - Extend comments
-  - Implemented module exporting for various platforms.
+  - Implement module exporting for various platforms.

-Version 3
+**Version 3.0.0**
   - Remove console logging
   - Implement plugin system - `.implement` method

-Version 2
+**Version 2.0.0**
  - Fix slight bugs in matching validation check
  - Make errors Object based for quick key referencing

-Version 1
+**Version 1.0.0**
  - Initial Release.